Home > Cookies > Soft Apple Cookies With Caramel Icing

 Soft Apple Cookies With Caramel Icing

 Though, with the great variety, I tend to stick to one apple for baking – the Honeycrisp apple.
-I like that they have a balance of sweet and tart flavor and they stay crips when baked.
-You can find them featured in my apple spice bread, apple crisp, Hasselback apples, and apple spice cupcakes.
+I like that they have a balance of sweet and tart flavor and they stay crisp when baked.
+You can find them featured in my apple spice mini bread, apple crisp for two, Hasselback apples, and apple spice gluten free cupcakes.

 Everything To Love About These Cookies